draydeer/deep-validator/readme.md

 validator.validate(data); // true, data = {a: {b: 0}}
 ```

-#### Nested validators
+#### Nested validator

-Another validator can be used as custom validators in any step of the validation flow as nested validator on the current value.
+Another validator can be used as a nested validator on the current value in any step of the validation flow.
 All errors will be merged with the calling validator as paths extensions.

 ```javascript```
 var validator = new DeepValidator({